Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/toolchain/README.md

 - generate IntelliJ project metadata for the modules
 - prepare the Fabric development runtime bundles and generated run configurations

-`toolchain.toml` is now the authoritative PSWG-specific configuration boundary.
+`toolchain.toml` is the authoritative project configuration boundary.
 It captures the project id/name, tracked Minecraft version, default development module, and the per-module roots, dependencies, aggregate members, artifact ids, Fabric mod ids, mixins, and datagen outputs that the reusable toolchain engine consumes.